brightzheng100/vi-people-counting-example/README.md

 ![Architecture Diagram](./architecture.svg)

-This is a microservices-based architecute, with a couple of components:
+This is a microservices-based architecture, with a couple of components:

 - `detector-service`: A visual inferencing service based on [YOLO/DarkNet](https://pjreddie.com/darknet/yolo/) models trained from the [COCO](http://cocodataset.org/#home) data set
 - `detector-app`: An app to pull photos from static URLs or instantly-captured by `detector-cam` service
 - `detector-monitor`: An web-based UI to monitor the detected people based on the input photo
 - `detector-mqtt`: A simple mqtt broker for communication between `detector-app` and `detector-monitor`
 - `detector-cam`: A RESTful service to drive webcam for instant photo taking

+> Note: I've built and tested it in my MacBook, but it should work in other environment too.

 ## Getting Started